JishengBai/JishengBai.github.io/_pages/about.md

   - /about.html
 ---

-I’m Jisheng Bai, a Ph.D. student at the Joint Laboratory of Environmental Sound Sensing, School of Marine Science and Technology, Northwestern Polytechnical University, Xi'an, China.
-My supervisor at NWPU is Prof. Jianfeng Chen.
-My research includes topics related to audio signal processing in Industry, Smart City, and Domestic.
-I am now a visiting Ph.D. student at the Digital Signal Processing Lab/Smart Nation Translational Lab, School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore.
-My supervisor at NTU is Prof. Woon-Seng Gan.
+I am Jisheng Bai, a Ph.D. candidate at the Joint Laboratory of Environmental Sound Sensing, School of Marine Science and Technology, Northwestern Polytechnical University (NWPU) in Xi'an, China.
+My supervisor at NWPU is Professor Jianfeng Chen.
+My research focuses on topics related to audio signal processing for industrial, smart city, and domestic applications.
+Currently, I am a visiting Ph.D. student at the Digital Signal Processing Lab/Smart Nation Translational Lab, School of Electrical and Electronic Engineering, Nanyang Technological University (NTU) in Singapore, under the supervision of Professor Woon-Seng Gan.

 <hr style="height:1px;border:none;color:#333;background-color:#333;" />